-The University’s official colors are blue (Pantone 286) and orange (Pantone 172).
+The university’s official colors are blue (Pantone 286 C) and orange (Pantone 172 C) and are an integral part of the Boise State graphic identity.
+Boise State is strong and relentless which is reflected in our official colors.
 The following guidelines apply when working with the color palette:

-- Primary colors must be used on all materials to ensure that the promotional mark is produced in the proper color combinations.
+- The official primary colors must be used on all materials produced in color.

-- Blue and orange are recognizable as Boise State brand-specific colors and should always be considered for use in your project.
+- Blue and orange are recognizable as Boise State brand-specific colors and should always be used in your project.

-- Consider the addition of gray and white as complimentary colors to serve as foundational color that allow the blue and orange colors to stand out.
+- Consider the addition of gray and white as complimentary colors to serve as foundational color that allow the official blue and orange to stand out.

 - Be careful not to try to use every color in the palette.
 The use of too many colors can have a negative effect.

 As a reminder, secondary colors may not be used to cover more than 20% of a page.